urbanairship/connect-java-library/README.md

 Usage
 =====

-The client library provides all the components you need to consume a Connect direct stream.
+The client library provides all the components you need to consume a RTDS direct stream.

-_Note that Connect requests with this client may experience SSL handshake failures unless using the **Java Cryptography Extension (JCE) Unlimited Strength** package cipher suite._
+_Note that RTDS requests with this client may experience SSL handshake failures unless using the **Java Cryptography Extension (JCE) Unlimited Strength** package cipher suite._

 If you encounter a generic connection failure `java.lang.RuntimeException`, the max strength encryption policy might be the culprit, and you should ensure this JCE Unlimited Strength package is installed on your system.